 - Setting SMART goals

-The ACE IFT ® is the hard skill of exercise technique and programming, while the Mover Method ® is the softer, more difficult skill of engaging with clients psychologically to ensure they start and adhere to the program.
+The ACE IFT ® is the hard skill of exercise technique and programming.
+At the same time, the Mover Method ® is the softer, more difficult skill of engaging with clients psychologically to ensure they start and adhere to the program.

-The ACE IFT ® is a standout model and rivals the industry-leading NASM OPT ® model in terms of giving you virtually everything you need for planning long-term, multiphase exercise programs.
+The ACE IFT ® is a standout model and rivals the industry-leading NASM OPT ® Model, giving you virtually everything you need to plan long-term, multiphase exercise programs.

-Although most CPT certs have behavior change skills in their curricula, the ACE Mover Method ® is the most detailed and comprehensive model in any CPT I have reviewed for coaching clients through this difficult process.
+Although most CPT certs have included behavior change skills in their curricula, the ACE Mover Method ® is the most detailed and comprehensive model in any CPT I have reviewed for coaching clients through this difficult process.
 Furthermore, it is integrated with, rather than separated, the program design.

 Exercise Science for Personal Trainers